Learn about endometriosis, including possible treatments for this condition that causes pain and sometimes infertility in many women.

 Ovarian cancer does occur at higher than expected rates in those with endometriosis.
 But the overall lifetime risk of ovarian cancer is low to begin with.
 Some studies suggest that endometriosis increases that risk, but it's still relatively low.
 Although rare, another type of cancer — endometriosis-associated adenocarcinoma — can develop later in life in those who have had endometriosis.

 During fertilization, the sperm and egg unite in one of the fallopian tubes to form a zygote.
 Then the zygote travels down the fallopian tube, where it becomes a morula.
 Once it reaches the uterus, the morula becomes a blastocyst.
-The blastocyst then burrows into the uterine lining — a process called implantation.
+The blastocyst then burrows into the uterine wall — a process called implantation.

 To diagnose endometriosis and other conditions that can cause pelvic pain, your doctor will ask you to describe your symptoms, including the location of your pain and when it occurs.